I note that there were almost 3,000

 iogroups list items.
 I will update some of the news stories

-that a builder needs to know about a particular issue or
+a builder needs to know about a particular issue or extension.

-extension.
-Options for mods will be presented with
+Options for mods will be presented with recommendations for

 There's a lot more to be covered, just in the getting started